Origin Story

 I moved through the room, joining conversations already in progress and posing a few open-ended questions about the relationship between the arts and healing, the mission of Schar, and personal experiences of healing.
 One by one, people began offering words, phrases, memories – stories of how the arts were essential for health and healing.
 What began as dialogue soon deepened into a shared expression of meaning and resilience.

-After a half an hour, I had gathered enough language, imagery, and insight to begin shaping the poem.
+After half an hour, I had gathered enough language, imagery, and insight to begin shaping the poem.
 I slipped away to a quiet room, where I sifted through the threads of what had been shared and wove them into a final poem.
 I read the poem aloud at the close of the luncheon – a reflection of the community’s stories and a testament to the healing power of art.

 Elizabeth Pringle, Listener Poet

-Listener Poet Session
+Group Listener Poet Session

 June 2025